This post may contain affiliate links, view our disclosure policy.

 What is Marco Island?

 Marco Island is a small barrier island located in Southwest Florida on the Gulf of Mexico.

 With a permanent population of 16,000+, and a peak winter season population of 40,000, Marco Island features six miles of beach and over 100 miles of waterways within its 24 square miles.

-In addition to some of the world’s best beaches, Marco Island is known for its world-class golf courses, multiple dining options and fresh, local seafood, as well as its close proximity to both Naples, Florida, and Everglades National Park.
+In addition to some of the world’s best beaches, Marco Island is known for its world-class golf courses, multiple dining options, and fresh, local seafood, as well as its close proximity to Naples, Florida, and Everglades National Park.

 (Marco Island is located 18 miles south of Naples and 31 miles northwest of Everglades National Park.)

-Its 2 million+ annual tourists boast of both the sophisticated resort area and the more laid-back communities on the island, as well as the watersports, marine life, and other outdoor adventures available here.
+Its 2 million+ annual tourists boast of both the sophisticated resort area and the more laid-back communities on the island, as well as the watersports, marine life, and hundreds of other things to do!

 Additional planning tip: Marco is located in an area of Southwest Florida that is more broadly known as the Paradise Coast.

 Paradise Coast consists of 5 cities that are all in close proximity to one another: Naples, Marco Island, Everglades City, Immokalee, and Ave Maria.